Jahongir2109/rsschool-cv/cv.md

 **Location:** Tashkent, Uzbekistan

 # Self-Introduction
 I am a passionate software developer with a strong interest in web development and a commitment to continuous learning.
-I enjoy tackling challenging problems and creating efficient solutions.
+I enjoy tackling challenging problems and creating efficient solutions.I am a dedicated Angular developer with a passion for building dynamic and responsive web applications.
+My goal is to deliver high-quality solutions that enhance user experience and drive business value.
+I thrive in collaborative environments, enjoy learning new technologies, and am committed to continuous professional growth.
+My strengths include strong problem-solving skills, attention to detail, and the ability to adapt quickly to new challenges.
+I am eager to contribute to innovative projects and further develop my expertise in modern web development.

 # Skills
 - **Programming Languages:** JavaScript, Python, HTML, CSS, TypeScript, Java
 - **Frameworks:** Angular, Node.js, Express
-- **Tools:** Git, Docker, Webpack
+- **Tools:** Git, Docker
 - **Databases:** MongoDB, Postgresql

 # Code Examples